Quantifying Knowledge Distillation Using Partial Information Decomposition: A Framework For Maximizing Transferred Knowledge

-In this section, we propose a distillation framework -- Redundant Information Distillation (RID) -- which maximizes the distilled knowledge quantified by $\red{Y}{T,S}$, targeting a classification problem.
-Accordingly, we first show that, under a certain assumption, the framework directly maps to an alternative definition of redundant information (also called the intersection information -- denoted by $Red_\cap (Y: T,S)$) which is defined below. \begin{definition}[$I_\alpha$ measure \citep{griffithRedInfo}] \end{definition}
+In this section, we propose a distillation framework -- Redundant Information Distillation (RID) -- which maximizes the transferred knowledge $\red{Y}{T,S}$ with a focus on classification problems.
+We first show that our measure of transferred knowledge is lower-bounded by an alternative definition of redundant information (also called the intersection information -- denoted by $Red_\cap (Y: T,S)$).
+Next, we leverage this lower-bound to develop a multi-level optimization framework to selectively distill task-relevant knowledge.